The Best Wireless Budget Headset

 In today’s age where all peripherals are very carefully designed to catch the eye of potential buyers and lure them in, HS70 simply does not stand out.
 It’s a rather bland and simplistic design.
 Gamers who find ways to enhance their overall gaming rig aesthetics may not be very attracted by the HS70.
 Underneath this all though, there’s a comfortable design with the memory foam and soft headband.

 We do recommend this for the users who’re always looking at long hours of continuous use.
 HyperX Cloud Fury II comes off with a similar price tag but has a better sounding microphone and a closed stage sound.
 Other alternate models might go off over the price range but they surely do perform very well.

 The low price of HS70 doesn’t quite justify the buggy software interface and a somewhat decent sounding audio.
 Nonetheless, the features that the HS70 does offer work very well in its favor.
-We really like the design of this headset and each component compliments the other to make it a comfortable headset.
-Move past the laggy software and you have a headset with solid construction, decent audio and customization options with a 7.1 Surround Sound.
+We really like the design of this headset and each component complements the other to make it a comfortable headset.
+Move past the laggy software and you have a headset with a solid construction, decent audio and customization options with a 7.1 Surround Sound.

 Appuals.com is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.